 Office 2007 (32-bit): C:\Program Files\Microsoft Office\Office 12

-Inside the Office folder, search for the file called exe.
-You can use the search box located at the top right of the Window in order to search for the file.
-Double click over the file to execute.
+Inside the Office folder, search for the file called ‘exe.’
+You can use the search box located at the top right of the window to search for the file.
+Double-click on the file to execute it.

-A Microsoft Outlook inbox Repair tool will open as a result of the execution.
-Click on Browse button to locate the data files.
+A Microsoft Outlook Inbox Repair tool will open as a result of the execution.
+Click on the Browse button to locate the data files.

-If you are using Windows 7 or latest versions of Windows, then you can find the Outlook data files inside the following directories.
+If you are using Windows 7 or later versions of Windows, you can find the Outlook data files in the following directories.

-Note: Please make it sure that you do unhide the hidden files inside your system before proceeding further.
+Note: Please ensure that you unhide the hidden files inside your system before proceeding further.

 You can use any of the following data files to start the repairing process.

-After selecting the file, click on the Start button and a scanning process will be initialized.
-It would scan the files and after the completion, it would ask to repair Just click on Repair button and let it do the rest of hefty work for you.
+After selecting the file, click on the Start button, and a scanning process will be initiated.
+It will scan the files and, upon completion, will prompt you to repair them.
+Simply click the Repair button and let it handle the rest of the hefty work for you.

-After the repair finishes, look for the stats on the program if it reports that there still were some errors, then continue to run the repair again and again; sometimes it has to be repaired over 5 times depending on the corruption and the number of errors.
-The first time; it is run it will be slow but the subsequent repairs will be quicker.
-After the process is finished, check your Outlook file again and see if it is fixed or not.
+After the repair is completed, look for the statistics on the program.
+If it reports that errors still exist, continue to run the repair multiple times.
+Sometimes, it may need to be repaired more than five times, depending on the extent of corruption and the number of errors.
+The first time the repair is run, it will be slow, but the subsequent repairs will be quicker.
+After the process has finished, check your Outlook file again to see if it has been fixed.